Brand names: Neulasta, Neulastim

 Uses: Neulasta is used to reduce the risk of infection during chemotherapy treatment.

-How it's given: Neulasta is given as an injection.
-It's usually given once during each chemotherapy cycle, at least 24 hours after the last dose of chemotherapy in the cycle and 14 days before the first dose of chemotherapy in the next cycle.
+How it's given: Neulasta can be given as an injection or as a patch applied to your skin.
+The injection is usually given once during each chemotherapy cycle, at least 24 hours after the last dose of chemotherapy in the cycle and 14 days before the first dose of chemotherapy in the next cycle.

 - bone and joint pain